Proximity effect (electron beam lithography)

-The proximity effect in electron beam lithography (EBL) is the phenomenon that the exposure dose distribution, and hence the developed pattern, is wider than the scanned pattern due to the interactions of the primary beam electrons with the resist and substrate.
+The proximity effect in electron-beam lithography (EBL) is the phenomenon that the exposure dose distribution, and hence the developed pattern, is wider than the scanned pattern due to the interactions of the primary beam electrons with the resist and substrate.
 These cause the resist outside the scanned pattern to receive a non-zero dose.
+The proximity effect can result in overexposure or underexposure.

 Important contributions to weak-resist polymer chain scission (for positive resists) or crosslinking (for negative resists) come from electron forward scattering and backscattering.
 The forward scattering process is due to electron-electron interactions which deflect the primary electrons by a typically small angle, thus statistically broadening the beam in the resist (and further in the substrate).
 The majority of the electrons do not stop in the resist but penetrate the substrate.
 These electrons can still contribute to resist exposure by scattering back into the resist and causing subsequent inelastic or exposing processes.
 This backscattering process originates e.g. from a collision with a heavy particle (i.e. substrate nucleus) and leads to wide-angle scattering of the light electron from a range of depths (micrometres) in the substrate.
 The Rutherford backscattering probability increases quickly with substrate nuclear charge.

 The above effects can be approximated by a simple two-gaussian model where a perfect point-like electron beam is broadened to a superposition of a Gaussian with a width ${\displaystyle \alpha }$ of a few nanometers to order tens of nanometers, depending on the acceleration voltage, due to forward scattering, and a Gaussian with a width ${\displaystyle \beta }$ of the order of a few micrometres to order tens due to backscattering, again depending on the acceleration voltage but also on the materials involved: